MadJavaProgramming/ExtraChallenges/MethodPractice/README.md

 5. Complete the TODOs in both MethodPractice and MethodPracticeTestDrive.

 **Tip** Compile and run often so that you don't end up with large blocks of code to debug!

+This extra credit exercise should be treated as project work: it should be completed independently.

+To submit your work for grading, zip up your projects directory and send it to your instructor (by Slack or Email) along with screenshots of the output from your completed test class.

+This extra credit exercise will be accepted until October 17, 2018 at 11:59 p.m.